 The Dumont Nickel Project accounts for a significant portion of the Company's mineral resources and reserves and the potential for the future generation of revenue.
-Any adverse development affecting the progress of the Dumont Nickel Project such as, but not limited to, obtaining financing on commercially suitable terms, hiring suitable personnel and mining contractors or securing supply agreements on commercially suitable terms, may have a material adverse effect on the Company's financial performance and results of operations.
+Any adverse development affecting the progress of the Dumont Nickel Project such as, but not limited to, obtaining sufficient financing on commercially suitable terms, hiring suitable personnel and mining contractors or securing supply agreements on commercially suitable terms, may have a material adverse effect on the Company's financial performance and results of operations.

-Uncertainty in the Estimation of Mineral Reserves and Mineral Resources geological, metallurgical or other expectations, and the volume and grade of ore recovered may be below the estimated levels.
+Uncertainty in the Estimation of Mineral Reserves and Mineral Resources

+The figures for mineral reserves and mineral resources contained in this AIF are estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved, that the indicated level of recovery will be realized or that mineral reserves could be mined or processed profitably.
+Actual reserves may not conform to geological, metallurgical or other expectations, and the volume and grade of ore recovered may be below the estimated levels.
 There are numerous uncertainties inherent in estimating mineral reserves and mineral resources, including many factors beyond the Company's control.
 Such estimation is a subjective process, and the accuracy of any reserve or resource estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in engineering and geological interpretation.
 In addition, there can be no assurance that nickel recoveries in small scale laboratory tests will be duplicated in larger scale tests under on-site conditions or during production.
 Lower market prices, increased production costs, reduced recovery rates and other factors may result in a revision of its reserve estimates from time to time or may render the Company's reserves uneconomic to exploit.
 Reserve data are not indicative of future results of operations.
 If the Company's actual mineral reserves and mineral resources are less than current estimates or if the Company fails to develop its resource base through the realization of identified mineralized potential, its results of operations or financial condition may be materially and adversely affected.
 Evaluation of reserves and resources occurs from time to time and they may change depending on further geological interpretation, drilling results and metal prices.
 The category of inferred resource is the least reliable resource category and is subject to the most variability.